bberka/Modmail.NET/README.md

   - `take-feedback`: Whether to take feedback after closing tickets.
 (Optional)
   - `greeting-message`: The greeting message.
 (Optional)
   - `closing-message`: The closing message.
 (Optional)
+  - `ticket-timeout-hours`: The number of hours before a ticket is automatically closed.
+(Optional)

 ### `/modmail get-settings`